 Check your hardware temperature using software such as Core Temp and GPU Temp, and see if they are running at a safe temperature.
 If they are overheating, you may want to try cleaning the dust clogged up in your chassis or send your computer for maintenance.

-If none of the above works to solve the problem, and your computer continues to reboot randomly, it most likely indicates that one of the hardware is starting to fail and needs replacement.
+If none of the above works to solve the problem, and your computer continues to reboot randomly, it most likely indicates that one of the hardware parts is starting to fail and needs replacement.